The World Happiness Report: A Happiness Index

 Looking at how people in other countries live their lives can be quite an eye-opener.
-Especially when you look at how happy each country is collectively.
+Especially when you look at how happy each country is on the whole.
 The goal of humanity is to strive for happiness, and while people become happy in their own unique ways, there are ways to measure the overall happiness of an area.
 Since 2012, the United Nations has had their World Happiness Report, which measures the happiness of all the countries in the world who participate.
-This is quite intriguing to many, and you wonder how they measure their happiness.
+This is quite intriguing to many, and you may wonder how they measure each country's happiness.
 What countries are the happiest?
 Who are the least?
 Let's find out.

 The World Happiness Report uses various methods to measure the happiness of a country.
 A few ways they can measure include:

 Income levels: Money can buy happiness, to a degree.
 Those who make $75K are seen as the happiest, while the happiness does not increase if you make more.